DanielSV92/notes/README.rst

 Notes
 ======

-Notes is a user sign in and notes management project, that I created using flask framework and a postgres database.
+Notes is a user sign in and notes management project, I based my project in a MVC architeture and is the one I used for production, that I created using flask framework and a postgres database.
 The main reason of my choosing for this framwork is due to the amount of support it has in labraries and other tools that can help with deployment.
 The database